-2. Year of reference differs from 2022.
+^{2.} Year of reference differs from 2022.
 Refer to the source table for more details.

-- Compulsory education in Lithuania starts at the age of 6 and continues until the age of 16.
-Students typically graduate at age 18 from general upper secondary programmes.
-(Here, the typical age refers to the age of the students at the beginning of the school year; students will generally be one year older than the age indicated when they graduate at the end of the school year.)
-The age range for completing vocational programmes is wider, with students typically graduating from vocational upper secondary programmes between 19 and 24.
-This is similar to most OECD countries, where graduates from vocational upper secondary programmes have a wider age range, reflecting the greater diversity of pathways into these programmes than for general ones. - The large majority of 15-19 year-olds across the OECD are enrolled in education.
-In Lithuania, 33% of this age group are enrolled in general upper secondary education and 10% in vocational upper secondary education.
-A further 41% are enrolled in lower secondary programmes and 11% in tertiary programmes.
+The large majority of 15-19 year-olds across the OECD are enrolled in education.
+In Luxembourg, 28% of this age group are enrolled in general upper secondary education and 35% in vocational upper secondary education.
+A further 13% are enrolled in lower secondary programmes and 2% in tertiary programmes.
 This compares to an OECD average of 37% enrolled in general upper secondary programmes, 23% in vocational upper secondary programmes, 12% in lower secondary programmes and 12% in tertiary programmes (Figure 2).